slevey087/nashJS/docs/game-design.md

 For more even more specificity, you can assemble your game using the **nashJS** components known as _Playables_.
 These are individual game elements with a `.play()` method, which can be combined to form a game.
 The simplest way to combine them is using a `Consecutive` _playable_, which executes each _playable_ in order.
 For more involved or contingent sequences, _playables_ can be chained together directly.

-This page will provide an overview of each of these strategies in turn.
+This page will provide an overview of each of these strategies in turn, then we'll talk about what to do next.

 ## Stock Games